 What to Look for in an Autism Evaluation Provider

 The most important question to ask a facility offering evaluations is, “If my child is diagnosed, will this report unlock insurance covered ABA services?”
-You’re investing in a lengthy process.
-So you’re entitled to all the necessary information to access insurance covered services (if needed).
-Make sure you know which questions to ask to understand exactly what insurance requires for ABA services.
+You are embarking on a lengthy process.
+So you are entitled to all the necessary information to access insurance covered services (if needed).
+Make sure you know which questions to ask of your insurance provider to understand exactly what your plan requires for ABA services.

 However, many facilities that offer autism evaluations are unaware of the specific insurance requirements for ABA services.
-So, many testing facilities may be honest saying that they can provide an autism evaluation but are unsure if insurance to cover ABA services will accept the type of evaluation provided.
+As a result, many testing facilities may be honest saying that they can provide an autism evaluation but are unsure if insurance to cover ABA services will accept the type of evaluation provided.

-At Healing Haven, we’ve had countless families who had their child previously evaluated.
-But they found their diagnostic report was missing components insurance requires in order to accept the diagnosis and access services.
+At Healing Haven, we’ve had countless families who had their child previously evaluated, but then found their diagnostic report was missing components insurance requires.
 Thankfully, some insurance companies are lenient and allow us to fill in the missing components.
 Other times, too many components were missing, requiring an evaluation re-do.
 Obviously this is time consuming and costly.
 It is also a significant barrier to receiving services.
 So again, do your best to make sure that what the testing facility offers will be sufficient for your insurance.

 An Important Note about BCBS/BCN of Michigan

 We understand how time-consuming and worrisome the autism evaluation process can be as you strive to get support for your child.
 But we are here for you and you are not alone in this journey.
-If you have questions or you’re interested in starting an evaluation, please reach out to us.
+If you have questions or want to start the developmental testing or autism evaluation process, please reach out to us today!